So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 But this is an FBI agent that's testifying right now to cell phone location data because he had done probably the forensics for that case.

-So uh let's get back into it.
+So, uh, let's get back into it.

-Sun's going on.
+Something's going on.

-Oh I'm gonna refresh.
+I'm gonna refresh.

-They messed up over here.
+They messed up over here at Lawn Crime Network, probably.

 Hmm.